lukekarrys/local-links/README.md

 Run `npm start` and open [`http://localhost:3000`](http://localhost:3000) to run the tests in your browser.

+It is also a good idea to run `sudo npm run start-80` (requires admin) which will run the tests on [`http://localhost`](http://localhost) because there can be unexpected behavior when the host has no port in [IE9](https://github.com/lukekarrys/local-links/blob/master/local-links.js#L26) and [IE10](https://github.com/lukekarrys/local-links/blob/master/local-links.js#L28).

 To run the tests in the cli, just run `npm test`.